 2 Benchmarked to data provided by the Financial Institutions Remuneration Group Inc (FIRG).
-FIRG is a peer group provider of remuneration and benefits data in the financial services industry
+FIRG is a peer group provider of remuneration and benefits data in the financial services industry.

-Element Description Quantum Paid as Long Term Incentive (LTI) Aimed at fostering an interest in the long-term performance of the Company, to encourage participation in the affairs of the Company and to encourage the retention of employees.
-Applies to all employees who have satisfied the risk and values gate.
-Awarded as percentage of Fixed Remuneration Shares are issued or purchased and held in trust for 3 years.
-Vest in the name of the employee after 3 years, provided that: employee remains employed; and subject to 3-year compound annual growth in diluted earnings per Share (EPS) as follows: 0-5% - nil vests 5%-10% - pro rata up to 100% >10% - fully vests.
-For the September 2017 grant, only 50% of the shares were subject to the 3-year compound annual growth hurdle.
-For the September 2018 and future grants, 100% of the shares are subject to the hurdle.
-The Board has discretion to adjust EPS for items that do not reflect management and employee performance and day to day business operations and activities.
-Employees participate in dividends and have voting rights from the date of grant.
-On cessation of employment, no unvested shares shall vest unless the Board in its absolute discretion determines otherwise.
-Shares Other employee benefits The Company also provides to all employees a number of other benefits.
+Element Description Quantum Paid as Other employee benefits The Group also provides to all employees other benefits.
 Benefits include: an employee assistance program; volunteer leave (2 days per annum); self-education/study assistance; professional association memberships, annual health checks and annual flu vaccinations; flexible working arrangements; subsidies of training and education costs; and parental support including 18 weeks paid leave for primary carers and two weeks for secondary carers and superannuation contributions paid whilst on leave for up to 24 months.
 To support parents returning to work after taking parental leave, we provide primary carers with one day of paid leave each week for the first 3 months. -